Overview

 We are not able to guarantee allocation to a specific supervisor as we need to balance staff capacities and our research strategy.
 However, if there is a particular supervisor whose research aligns with your research proposal, please join us at one of our Open Days and we can talk with you about the possibilities.

-Each student will have six supervisions per year (3 for PT students); these might be with the full supervisory team or with one supervisor.
+Each student will have six supervisions per year (three for part-time students); these might be with the full supervisory team or with one supervisor.
 Students are expected to initiate these meetings, set the agenda and provide supervisors with pre-reading or other materials in an agreed timeframe for review.

 All research students have Annual Progress Reviews, which they must pass in order to progress into the next year of study.
 These are vital points where all candidates receive formal feedback not only from their supervisory team, but also from other members of the faculty.